Before we move onto

 This program writes the remainder of every number between 0 and 15 after division by 5.
 If you read the sequence of numbers it writes you’ll see the sequence “0”, “1”, “2”, “3”, “4”, and then it starts again at “0” and continues in the same way: “1”, “2”, “3”, “4”, “0” … etc.

-you’ll get the sequence 0, 1, 2 ... n - 1, 0, 1, 2, ..., n - 1, ...
+If you run that program with a bigger range of numbers, you’ll see the same i % 5, if you do the same thing with some number n you’ll get the sequence 0, 1, 2 ... n - 1, 0, 1, 2, ..., n - 1, ... etc.

 We can use this pattern to go through a list again and again, as if it was